Daniil-Selikhanovych/h-vae/README.tex.md

 ## Contents

-All the experiments can be found in the underlying notebooks:
+All experiments can be found in the underlying notebooks:

 | Notebook      | Description |
 |-----------|------------|